allow setting osd_memory_target per device class

 To avoid complicated disambiguation rules, one could say that "class" always wins over "host", which would imply a strict tree structure on these settings with simple disambiguation rules.

-#4 Updated by Frank Schilder 11 days ago
+#4 Updated by Frank Schilder about 2 months ago

 Update: I tried setting